dfahlander/typeson/README.md

 Subsequent calls to `register` will similarly be given higher priority so be sure to add catch-all matchers *before* more precise ones.

+If `testPlainObjects` is set to `true`, a tester will be checked against plain objects and allow replacements without recursion.

 ###### constructor-function

 A class (constructor function) that would use default test, encapsulation and revival rules, which is: